Featured

 Tom Benn, Liz Nugent and Colin Walsh in conversation with Amanda Cassidy

 Genre is often not much more than a convenient descriptor for the benefit of publishers and critics.
 Writers have stronger views on the limitations of genre which they find inhibiting and artificial.
 Tom Benn, recently anointed Sunday Times Young Writer of the Year for 2023 has said “genre is a moral, disruptive living thing, forever evolving and trading with its neighbours to better innovate and interrogate.”
 Liz Nugent has said she owes “no particular allegiance to any genre.”
 Colin Walsh’s debut thriller, Kala, has shot into the bestseller list and has been described as more literary than thriller.
-Listening to these fiercely independent writers on the question of genre should be a truly enlightening experience.
+These three fiercely independent writers discussed the question of genre with Amanda Cassidy in what was truly an enlightening experience.

 Complicit: Winnie M Li in conversation with Remie Michelle Clarke

-This event is being run in association with the Dublin Rape Crisis Centre.
+This event was was run in association with the Dublin Rape Crisis Centre.

 Winnie M Li’s critically acclaimed Complicit is, as the Guardian describes, ‘a visceral and timely story about the men – and women – who turn a blind eye to systemic exploitation in the film industry.’
 Li has much in common with her character Sarah Lai – she is the daughter of east Asian immigrants, an Ivy League graduate and former film producer, and as a sexual assault survivor, Li brings a deep understanding of her character’s world to this landmark novel.